adarshatck/SilverFoil/README.md

 # SilverFoil
-This is a standard HTML webpage for a type of startup specializing in silver foil.
+This is a standard HTML webpage for a type of startup specializing in silver foil.smnbvhdfjsdvuvfyusvhdvfhvsuuhvuydvuyfubjahdsbfjshyduysvuyvjbmjbkdbiyufybisvbdfsguidyvfuysvuidfsdf sudeuifgiuswdbyuifgyabslkdjbfyuigueydjvbfsrdfg

 ## API Reference